jpuli/pqvp/README.md

 The team evaluated User Personas.
 We considered various types of individuals that would interact with the system.
 Since the context is a knowledge sharing platform for government employees, we considered the types of personas that might benefit from this application.
 We addressed three personas: 1) Bob, the seasoned employee looking forward to transitioning into retirement, 2) Jim, the millenial just starting off in his career, and 3) Susan, the manager who is concerned about workforce development and ensuring that as employees retire and new employees move in to take their place that knowledge transfer occurs.

-To evaluate the initial set product features and workflow, the DAAS development team developed wireframes.
+To evaluate the initial set product features and workflow, the DAAS development team developed <a href="https://github.com/jpuli/pqvp/tree/master/docs/UI/design">wireframes</a>.
 This effort helped take our unpolished ideas about the product to the next level.
 It gave us insight into function, navigation, and even aesthetics.
 This effort made it clear that our emphasis should be on simplicity.

 As the prototype was developed, colleagues interacted with the system and gave us feedback on its form and function.
 We also researched and usability testing.